maxoshe/audio-tool-box/README.md

 # AudioToolBox
-A python module for processing audio.
+A python library for processing audio signals.

 AudioToolBox provides a user friendly way to process audio in python.
 Each channel object is used to import, process and export a single mono wav file.